Tachyon-Sonics/ChaosCastle/README.md

 The game has three "zones", each with several levels.
 The zones are "Chaos", "Castle" and "Family".

-You start in the "Chaos" zone at level 1.
+You start in the "**Chaos**" zone at level 1.
 The goal of any level in this zone is to destroy everything and to collect $.

 Between every level, you enter the **shop**.
 Each time you have collected 100$, you can play a level of the "Castle" zone (by buying it in the shop); else you have to continue with the next level of the "Chaos" zone.

-In the "Castle" zone, the goal of any level is to collect both $ and £, and to find the "EXIT" panel.
+In the "**Castle**" zone, the goal of any level is to collect both $ and £, and to find the "EXIT" panel.
 Levels in the "Castle" zone are big levels with scrolling.
 Each time you have collected 150£, you can play a level of the "Family" zone (by buying it in the shop).

-In the "Family" zone, each level is basically a fight against a boss.
+In the "**Family**" zone, each level is basically a fight against a boss.

 Note that levels are cycling in every zones.
 Once the last level of a zone has been done, it restarts with the first one.
 As such the game never finishes.
 However, it takes several hours of playing until you can reach the last ("\*\*\* Final \*\*\*") boss in the "Family" zone.
 Note that there is an in-game menu (use the right-mouse button to show it) that allows you to load and save games, when you are in the shop between levels.

+The game has a few other "side" goals:

 During the game, you may eventually find "Skull" bonuses (and some of them cannot be avoided).
 Each time you get a skull bonus, the overal difficulty of the game increases (displayed in blue on the top of the right-panel).